LANarea/SPLRequest/README.md

 Usage
 -----

-Enable the namespace to make use of the class:
+Autoload or include the class, and enable the namespace to make use of the class:
 ```
 use LANarea\SPLRequest;
 ```